timelockrecovery/timelockrecovery.github.io/README.md

 - [mempool.space](https://mempool.space)
 - [blockstream.info](https://blockstream.info)

-## Services for automatic alert if the *Alert Transaction* has been broadcasted
+## Watchtower services to get an automatic alert if the *Alert Transaction* has been broadcasted

 - TBD